 - Other Sears credit card benefits

-- Heads up: What to consider when applying for a Sears credit card
+- What to consider when applying for a Sears credit card

-Sears and Kmart participate in the Shop Your Way points program, which allows you to earn points on your purchases at a variety of participating retailers, including Sears, Kmart, Lands’ End, The Great Indoors and MyGofer.com.
+Sears and Kmart participate in the Shop Your Way points program, which allows you to earn points on your purchases at a variety of participating retailers, including Sears, Kmart, Lands’ End and MyGofer.com.

 With the Shop Your Way program, you’ll earn at least 10 base points for every $1 spent.
 Points can then be redeemed for items both online and in store at a handful of retailers, including Sears and Kmart.
 One thousand points equal $1 when you redeem.

-Holders of both the Sears Card® and Sears Mastercard® are automatically enrolled in the Shop Your Way program.
-But those with the Sears Mastercard® have the added opportunity of earning additional points for purchases in certain categories, such as gas and groceries, rather than specific retailers, for the first 12 months from account opening.
+Holders of both the Sears Card® and Sears Shop Your Way Mastercard® are automatically enrolled in the Shop Your Way program.
+But those with the Shop Your Way Mastercard® have the added opportunity of earning additional points for purchases in certain categories, like gas and groceries, though they might be limited by an annual cap.

-However, the points you earn through Shop Your Way can only be used at participating retailers, like Sears and Kmart.
+The points you earn through Shop Your Way can only be used at participating retailers though, like Sears and Kmart.
 In contrast, flexible cash back cards often allow you to use the cash you earn wherever you want (depending on how you redeem it).

 Neither Sears credit card offers great benefits other than occasional deferred-interest promotions, which may give you low interest for your purchases for a set amount of time.

-However, if you don’t pay off the balance in full by the end of a specified promotional period, all the interest on that purchase is then charged to your account (and these cards charge high interest rates).
-Consider if it’s worth the risk.
+But if you don’t pay off the balance in full by the end of a specified promotional period, all the interest on that purchase could be charged to your account (and these cards charge high interest rates).
+So you should consider whether it’s worth the risk.

 While these cards may offer deals that sound appealing as you’re standing at the register, you could end up paying more in interest than you bargained for.
 You’ll also be sacrificing the flexibility that can come with general cash back and rewards cards.